Last updated on : 01 Dec, 2025

-Are you wondering how many calories you should burn a day to achieve optimal health?
+How many calories should you burn a day to achieve optimal health?
 The number of calories you should aim to burn each day depends on several personal factors, including your age, weight, height, sex, and level of physical activity.
-For general health, burning an additional 2,000 to 3,000 calories per week through structured exercise—roughly 300 to 500 calories per day—is considered a beneficial target.
+For general health, engaging in physical activity that contributes an additional 300 to 500 calories burned per day is often considered a beneficial target, which aligns with official recommendations for achieving 150 minutes of moderate-intensity exercise per week [1].
 However, this recommendation varies depending on whether your goal is weight loss, maintenance, or weight gain.
-To better understand your daily calorie needs, it’s important to first understand how energy expenditure works.
+To better understand your daily calorie needs, it’s important first to understand how energy expenditure works.

 Calculating the number of calories you burn each day involves a few key steps.

 Your basal metabolic rate (BMR) is the number of calories your body burns at rest.
-Your BMR reflects the number of calories your body needs to function at rest.
-It accounts for 60–70% of total daily energy expenditure.
-To calculate your BMR, you can use the Mifflin-St Jeor equation, which takes into account your age, sex, height, and weight.
+Your BMR reflects the number of calories your body needs to function at rest, accounting for approximately 60–75% of your total daily energy expenditure [2].
+To calculate your BMR, you can use the widely used Mifflin-St Jeor equation [3], which takes into account your age, sex, height, and weight:

 After calculating your BMR, you need to factor in your daily activity level.
 Once you have your BMR, multiply it by a physical activity factor to estimate your Total Daily Energy Expenditure (TDEE):

-To achieve your weight goals, consider creating a calorie deficit or surplus.
+To achieve your weight goals, you must consider creating a calorie deficit or surplus.
 Burning more calories than you consume leads to weight loss, while consuming more calories than you burn results in weight gain.
-If you want to lose weight, aim for a calorie deficit of 500–750 calories per day, which can lead to a gradual weight loss of 0.5 to 1 kg per week.
-For weight gain, increase your intake by 250–500 calories per day above your TDEE.
-For weight maintenance, aim to match your energy intake with your total energy expenditure.

 Several key factors influence how many calories you burn each day: